 How to Connect with God

-Connect_with_godA few thoughts from this weekend's message about knowing God better …
+Connect_with_godA few thoughts about knowing God better …

 Jesus told his disciples to “abide” in him (John 15:5).
 They were to stay “connected” at all times.
 The apostle Paul’s one goal in life was to “know God” (Phil.3:7-11).
 His prayer for the church at Ephesus was that they might “know Him better” (Eph.1:15-17).
 But how do we get closer to God?
 How can we experience God in a more intimate and meaningful way?